pintub/dataStructure-algo/Tree.md

                D  E
 </pre>
 ##### Complete Tree Vs balanced Tree
-Complete Tree is Height-balance, But reverse not True as below
+Complete Tree is Height-balanced, But reverse not True as below
 <pre>
                     A
                   /  \